jpthedio/verbose-log/README.md

 # verbose-log

+**Is Your Debugging Process Holding Back Your Webflow Enterprise Projects?**

+Managing large codebases in professional projects can be overwhelming, especially when debugging with standard console logs.

+Without advanced logging tools, it’s easy to miss critical details, leading to inefficient debugging and messy code management.

+verboseLog is built to solve this.

 **Verbose Log** is a lightweight JavaScript utility for enhanced logging in Webflow projects, offering environment-based log levels (`critical`, `error`, `warn`, `debug`, `info`), custom staging domain support, and toggling options.
 Optimized for Webflow but versatile enough for any web project.

 ## Features